Clarkson Scholarships & Special Awards

 - SAGE Tuition Rewards (Savings and Growth for Education) is a unique, private college savings program.
 Tuition Rewards are discounts off tuition at participating colleges that represent the minimum scholarship that an eligible student will receive if attending a member college.
 Students receive Tuition Rewards from multiple "sponsors" (for example, parents and grandparents).
 A sponsor designates the tuition rewards to students when they begin their senior year of high school.
 If the students do not use the tuition rewards, they are rolled back into the sponsor's account for use by other students.
 Clarkson counts Tuition Rewards as part of the normal institutional and merit scholarships.
 For more information on SAGE Tuition Rewards please visit https://secure.tuitionrewards.com/index.cfm.

-- Clarkson National CO-OP Scholarship Program - $6000 per year scholarship based on academic record and scholarship application.
+- Clarkson National CO-OP Scholarship Program - There are 25 scholarships in the amount of $6000 per year based on academic record and scholarship application.
 Any major may apply.
 Submit the scholarship application online at http://www.waceinc.org/scholarship/index.html.
 Early Decision Applications must be received by December 1 and Regular Decision Applications by February 15.

 - Holcroft Alumni Recognition Awards: Awards based on strong potential for success and the recommendation from a Clarkson alumnus/alumna.
 Awards are $500 per year—students can only receive one award, regardless of the number of recommendations.
 We suggest students contact alumni who know enough about them to provide a meaningful reference.
 Recommendation letters must be submitted by February 15 of the student's senior year (December 1 for early decision applicants).